 Step 2: Power ON your Fire TV / Stick and go to “Search” option on the extreme left.
 Now type “Expressvpn” (without quotes) in the search bar and select ExpressVPN when it shows up in the search results

-Step 3: Click “Download” to install the ExpressVPN app for Fire TV / Stick.
+Step 3: Click “Get” to download and install the ExpressVPN app for Fire TV / Stick.

 Step 4: Open the app and enter your login credentials which you created while buying the ExpressVPN subscription.
 Click “Sign in”